Cordon Bleu

 Training Milestones for Cordon Bleu Finch

-Successful training for Cordon Bleu Finch respects this species's intermediate trainability profile and natural friendly tendencies.
+The Cordon Bleu Finch rewards patient, breed-appropriate training over generic obedience protocols, which typically shows as intermediate trainability and friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Cordon Bleu Finch's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Cordon Bleu Finch owners should expect the training journey to require patience given this species's intermediate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources